 Mark Wallinger was shortlisted for State Britain at Tate Britain, a direct representation of the banners and paraphernalia of Brian Haw’s protest in Parliament Square.
 The jury commended its immediacy, visceral intensity and historic importance.
 The work combines a bold political statement with art’s ability to articulate fundamental human truths.

-This is the first time the Prize has been held outside of London, and is part of Tates programme to celebrate Liverpool as European Capital of Culture 2008.
+This was the first time the Prize had been held outside of London, forming part of Tate’s programme to celebrate Liverpool as European Capital of Culture 2008.